The Comprehensive 2023 Update on Office-Based Primary Care Medicine

 - Evaluating low back pain

-- Hands-on evaluation of knee pain and hip pain
+- Physical examination of knee pain and hip pain

 - Physical examination of the hand, elbow, and shoulder